New Results on Nyldon Words and Nyldon-like Sets: The Lazard Procedure

 \begin{proof} Suppose $\ell=2n+1$ for $n \ge 7$.
-Most words of length at most $\ell$ beginning with $u_i$ are Nyldon, so we will instead count the words which are not.
-Let $w$ be a word beginning with $u_i$ and of length at most $\ell$ such that $w$ is not Nyldon.
-We split into cases, where each time we perform Melan\c{c}on's algorithm.\\
+Most words of length at most $\ell$ beginning with $u$ are Nyldon, so we will instead count the words which are not.
+Let $w$ be a word beginning with $u$ and of length at most $\ell$ such that $w$ is not Nyldon.
+We split into cases based on the $(n+1)$th letter of $w$, where each time we perform Melan\c{c}on's algorithm.
+Note that $|w|>|u|$ since $w$ is not Nyldon.\\

-\textbf{Case 1}: $w$ begins with $u_im$.
-Then, a block $u_i$ will form at the beginning of the word.
-For $w$ to not be Nyldon, the Nyldon block to the right of $u_i$ must be lexicographically at least $u_i$ at some point.
-Otherwise, it would contract into the first block, and any remaining blocks would have a length at most $n$ and therefore contract into the block to the left, making the whole word Nyldon.
+\textbf{Case 1}: Suppose $w$ begins with $um$.
+Then, a block $u$ will form at the beginning of the word by \cref{prop:firstblock}.
+For $w$ to not be Nyldon, the Nyldon block to the right of $u$ must be lexicographically at least $u$ at some step of the algorithm.
+Otherwise, it would contract into the first block, and any remaining block would have a length at most $n$ and therefore be lexicographically smaller than the leftmost block by \cref{lem:largestnyldonword}, and so would eventually contract to the left.

-By \cref{lem:largestnyldonword}, this block must have length $n$ or $n+1$, and in particular must either be $u_i$ or $u_id$ for a letter $d$.
+By \cref{lem:largestnyldonword}, this block must have length $n$ or $n+1$, and in particular must either be $u$ or $ud$ for a letter $d$.
 There are $|A|+1=(m+1)+1$ possibilities in this case, depending on whether $w$ has length $2n+1$ or $2n$, respectively.\\

-\textbf{Case 2}: $w$ begins with $u_i(m-1)$.
-Then, a block of $u_im^{-1}$ will form at the beginning of the word, which is the largest Nyldon word lexicographically of length at most $n-1$.
+\textbf{Case 2}: Suppose $w$ begins with $u(m-1)$.
+Then, a block of $um^{-1}$ will form at the beginning of the word by \cref{prop:firstblock}, which is the largest Nyldon word lexicographically of length at most $n-1$ by \cref{lem:largestnyldonword}.
 To the right of that, a block starting with $m(m-1)$, and therefore of length at least $2$, will form.
 We claim that this ``middle'' block cannot combine with the block to its left.
 Suppose it does.
-Then, the leftmost block will be of length at least $n+1$ and start with $u_i$, and so no Nyldon block to the right of it can be lexicographically greater than it, so the whole word $w$ would be Nyldon.
+Then, the leftmost block will be of length at least $n+1$ and start with $u$, and so no Nyldon block to the right of it can be lexicographically greater than it, so the whole word $w$ would be Nyldon.